 The hydroelectric dams of La Roche-qui-boit and Vezins were built on the Sélune in 1914 and 1927 respectively.
 At 16m and 36m high they constitute an unsurmountable hinderance for migratory fish that frequent this coastal river.
 Given the impacts, the regulatory obligations made previously to bring them up to standard, water quality problems they generate, their low energy productivity and reports which conclude it is technically impossible to rearrange them, removal the dams at the end of the concession period back in 2007 was requested by NGOs and also the represantatives of SAGE.
 Local opposition has also been strong.
-Summer 2019, the Vezins dam is being dismantled. and since June 20 2022 the removal of the Roche-qui-boit has started june 18 2022 (completed end of the year).
+Summer 2019, the Vezins dam is being dismantled.
+Since June 20 2022 the removal of the Roche-qui-boit has started.
 An important scientific monitoring program has been supporting this project since 2012.

 A project backed by scientific and technical considerations

 As confirmed by the authority of res judicata and separate from the legal justification for removal, the Selune Valley renaturation project was necessary for both scientific and technical reasons.
 (See the chronology of the removal).

 The reservoirs of Vezins and La Roche-Qui-Boit generate extremely large bodies of water taking away the natural character of close to 25 km of the Sélune River.

 The Vezins lake is of poor ecological quality, while the Sélune river itself has been improving.
 This condition is further diminished by nutrient concentrations observed in the water, and the presence of chlorophyll which demonstrates eutrophication of the environment.